 What Is an Invoice and What Does It Mean in Business?

-An invoice is an essential component of any transaction between two parties.
-In fact, invoices are one of the earliest expressions of written records, being traced back to 2900 BCE when merchants would carve details of transactions on stone tablets.
+Invoices are one of the earliest expressions of written records, being traced back to 2900 BCE when merchants would carve details of transactions on stone tablets.

 Even if you’re a business owner already familiar with invoices, it’s helpful to brush up on the purposes of an invoice, the different types of invoices, and the invoicing process step-by-step.
-Doing so will reduce your chances of having to resolve situations where customers aren’t paying invoices on time and can help you become a more savvy business owner.
+Doing so will reduce your chances of having to resolve situations where customers aren’t paying invoices on time and can help you become a savvier business owner.

 What Is an Invoice?